- Written by Dr.Mehmet Demircioglu

 Before and after photos can be helpful, but they can also mislead.
 Lighting, hair length, styling products, camera angle, wetness, and combing direction can change the appearance dramatically.
 A result that looks dense in soft light may look different under harsh overhead light.
 A true comparison should show similar conditions.

 The first two weeks are mostly about healing and protection.
 The scalp may look red, swollen, crusted, and uneven.
 This is normal within reason.
-The patient should focus on gentle washing, sleeping properly, avoiding impact, and not touching the grafts unnecessarily.
+The focus should be gentle washing, proper sleeping position, avoiding impact, and not touching the grafts unnecessarily.
 This is not the time to judge density.

 The first few nights can feel awkward because patients may need to sleep with the head elevated.
 Swelling can move downward before it disappears.
 The donor area can feel tight or sore.
 Itching can appear as healing progresses.
 These experiences are usually manageable when the patient understands what is happening.